‘The masses are suffering,’ Nigerians lament high cost of living as fuel price hikes bite - KESQ

 It suggested that the high cost of the product “could also go down,” but did not provide a timeline.

-A reduction in price, however, remains a long shot as the country’s oil marketers already forecast a further rise in the retail price of fuel from as early as July, citing foreign exchange rates and global oil prices and shipping costs.
+A reduction in price, however, remains a long shot as the country’s oil marketers already forecast a further rise in the retail price of fuel from as early as July, citing foreign exchange rates, global oil prices and shipping costs.

 Economist Bismarck Rewane agrees that halting fuel subsidy “makes economic sense,” but mentions that the saved proceeds from the scheme must be ploughed back into bettering the lives of Nigerians.